 Funeral Costs

-Compare funeral costs by religion for 2025-2026.
-Expert breakdown of Islamic, Jewish, Christian, Hindu, and Buddhist funeral expenses and rituals.
+Compare funeral costs across faiths in the United States.
+A plain breakdown of Islamic, Jewish, Christian, Hindu, and Buddhist funeral expenses and rituals.

 Faith Average Cost (U.S.) Primary Disposition Key Cost Drivers